-- Inspect all evaporative emission control system hoses and connections.
-Make sure all connections are tight and locked. - 2.
+- 1. Inspect all evaporative emission control system hoses and connections.
+Make sure all connections are fully seated. - 2.
 The canister 1 is located under the rear fender.
-Make sure it is securely fastened to the mounting bracket. - Inspect connections at the evaporative emissions canister to be sure they are secure.
-The vent line coming from the tank should be connected to the black port.
-The purge line should be connected to the gray or natural-colored port.
+Make sure it is fully seated on the mounting bracket. - 3.
+Inspect connections at the evaporative emissions canister to ensure they are secure.
+The vent line coming from the tank should be connected to the port labeled "TANK."
+The purge line should be connected to port labeled "PURGE."